Configuring IP Profiles

 'Generate SRTP Keys Mode' generate-srtp-keys [GenerateSRTPKeys] |

-Enables the device to generate a new SRTP key upon receipt of a re-INVITE with the SIP UA associated with the IP Profile.
+Enables the device to generate (or not) a new SRTP key upon receipt of a re-INVITE from the SIP UA associated with the IP Profile.
+The key appears in the SDP's ‘a=crypto’ line.

 |